 Spartan offers courses in avionics at both the Tulsa and Denver campus.
-Spartan’s Tulsa campus prepares students for an exciting career with an AET (Aviation Electronics Technology) training diploma which can be completed in under 14 months while an associates degree of applied science takes under 17 months.
-If you are closer to the Denver campus you will learn in a simulated work environment with a variety of test equipment, 8k square feet of lab and classroom space.
+Spartan’s Tulsa campus trains student in AET (Aviation Electronics Technology) training diploma which can be completed in 12 months while an associates degree of applied science takes under 15 months.
+If you are closer to the Denver (Broomfield) campus you will learn in a simulated work environment with a variety of test equipment, 8k square feet of lab and classroom space.

 Sample Avionics Classes

 Graduates are prepared for Federal Communications Commissions (FCC) and Certified Electronics Technician (CET) certificates and licenses.